springtiger/PHP2CuraEngine/README.md

 ### Installation
-Copy and paste everything inside slice/ under your apache web root.
+Copy and paste everything inside src/ to or under your apache web root.
 The binarySelector will select which binary to execute using binarySelector.php.

-Required Linux system command: uname
+**Required Linux system command: uname**

 ### Points to Notes
 1. This module's development has been terminated.
 (Aka this is a spin-off module from the platform we are working on)